Alana King: International career

 In April 2019, Cricket Australia awarded her with a contract with the National Performance Squad ahead of the 2019–20 season.

 In January 2022, King was named in Australia's squad for their series against England to contest the Women's Ashes.
 She was included in Ashes squad as replacement to injured Georgia Wareham and Sophie Molineux but she was picked up in the squad over Amanda-Jade Wellington as a surprise package with selectors opted to leave out Amanda-Jade Wellington in order to allow her play for Australia A team.
 She made her Women's Twenty20 International (WT20I) debut on 20 January 2022, for Australia against England.
 Later the same month, she was named in Australia's team for the 2022 Women's Cricket World Cup in New Zealand.

 She made her Women's Test match debut on 27 January 2022, for Australia against England in the one-off Women's Ashes Test.
 She made her Women's One Day International (WODI) debut on 3 February 2022, also for Australia against England in the Women's Ashes.
 Therefore, she earned her first cap in all three formats of international cricket in the space of fourteen days.
 In April 2022, she received her first contract with Cricket Australia after her splendid performances with the ball throughout the cricket summer.

-She was the second highest wicket-taker for Australia during the successful 2022 World Cup campaign for the Aussies as she picked up 12 wickets in the tournament at 24.50 in nine matches including a spell of 3 for 64 against England in the all important final.
+She was the second highest wicket-taker for Australia during the successful 2022 World Cup campaign for the Aussies as she picked up 12 wickets in the tournament at 24.50 in nine matches including a spell of 3 for 64 against England in the all-important final.
 She was also the fourth joint highest wicket-taker during the tournament in what is considered to be a career defining performance for her which would later make her first-choice player in the Australian team.

 In May 2022, King was named in Australia's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

 In January 2023, King was named in the Australian team for the 2023 Women's T20 World cup.

 She was named in the Australia squad for the 2024 ICC Women's T20 World Cup and the 2025 Women's Ashes series.

-As of October 2025, she is playing for the Australian national team in the ICC women's world cup.

-On 25 October 2025, during her game against South Africa, she became the first ever female to take 7 wickets in a single world cup match (ODI), taking 7-18.
+She was named in the Australia squad for the 2025 Women's Cricket World Cup.
+On 25 October 2025, during Australia's final group stage game against South Africa, she became the first woman to take 7 wickets in a single ODI world cup match, taking 7–18.
+She finished the tournament with 13 wickets, and was named in the ICC team of the tournament for her performances.